EmeryP/data-structures-and-algorithms/stack-and-queue/README.md

 ### Methods:

 #### Stacks
-* `Push`: Adds a value to the top of the stack.
+* `Push` Adds a value to the top of the stack.
-* `Pop`: Removes and returns the value from the top of the stack.
+* `Pop` Removes and returns the value from the top of the stack.
-* `Peek`: Returns the value at the top of the stack, giving you a "peek".
+* `Peek` Returns the value at the top of the stack, giving you a "peek".

 #### Queue
-* `Enqueue` Adds a value to the back of the queue.
+* `Enqueue` Adds a value to the end of the queue.
 * `Dequeeue` Removes a value from the front of the queue.
 * `PeekQ` Returns the value at the front of the queue, giving you a "peek".